 To execute our scripts against our three databases in one go, we click Execute Now.

 We can choose to view the results either as a grid or as text.
-Depending on our decision here, we can save the results as a .csv or .txt file that can then be opened in an external application.
+Depending on our decision here, we can save the results as a .csv or .txt file, which can then be opened in an external application.

-These fast and easy steps, from creating a script through to saving the results returned, cut out time-consuming and repetitive administration during script deployment.
+These fast and easy steps, from creating a script through to saving the returned results, cut out time-consuming and repetitive administration during script deployment.